arthur-conde/genshin-impact-feedback/README.md

 - Quick swap between the 4 teams
   - More teams?
 - Repeating domains gets tedious
-  - Clearing a domain for the first time unlocks a system that lets you roll for loot without the repetitive comabt
+  - Clearing a domain for the first time unlocks a system that lets you roll for loot without the repetitive combat
   - Still allow manually fighting for bonus friendship, but not as much as co-op
 - Improved filtering in artifact screens
 - Allow more than 7 artifact materials during enhancement
-- Bennet's C6 should be a selectable option on his Elemental Burst.
+- Bennet's C6 should be a press/gold option on his Elemental Burst.
 Hold elemental burst for field to infuse Pyro
 - "Claim all" and "Repeat" option for expeditions.
 - Another option other than "Jump" for escaping from hard CC such as Frozen or Bubbles.
 (Why is it jump?)
 - UI for showing remaining shield durability